 Address: 93 Upper St, London N1 0NP, United Kingdom

-Nearest tube station: King Cross, Holloway Road, Angel, Highbury & Islington
+Nearest tube station: King’s Cross, Holloway Road, Angel, Highbury & Islington

-Based near Islington area, which is a district of the London Borough of Islington, is located in Greater London, England.
+It is located in Greater London, England, near the Islington area, a district of the London Borough of Islington.
 From Islington’s High Street to Highbury Fields, it is a primarily residential neighbourhood of Inner London.
 It includes the region around the congested High Street, Upper Street, Essex Road (formerly “Lower Street”), and Southgate Road towards the east.

 Massaggi – Best Caretaker for Pregnancy Massage in London

 Massaggi is a one-stop solution for all kinds of massage therapies in London.
-Its three clinics in London are managed by Ben Pianese, a couch and massage therapist for over 17 years in London.
-Pregnancy massage is one of the five massage forms he offers in all of his three clinics in London.
-His awareness of the human body and how it functions was heightened after an injury, leading him to study and practice many massage modalities and healing techniques.
+Ben Pianese, a couch and massage therapist in London, has managed its three clinics for over 17 years.
+Pregnancy massage is one of the five massage forms he offers in all three clinics.
+His awareness of the human body and its functions was heightened after an injury, leading him to study and practice many massage modalities and healing techniques.

 The pregnancy massage at Massaggi is performed on an ergonomic, on-site chair supported by pillows.
 You lie comfortably on your stomach with a unique body cushion under your body while your head rests on a pillow.

-They make minor adjustments to every client’s position as everybody is different.
-A large cushion is provided during the session for easy movement without exposure.
+They make minor adjustments to every client’s position, as everybody is different.
+During the session, a large cushion is provided for easy movement without exposure.
 Even though their rooms are properly heated, you can ask for a blanket for extra warmth.

-As already mentioned, one of the most impressive things about Massaggi is that they employ body-profiling to personalize the pregnancy massage based on your unique body needs.
+As mentioned, one of the most impressive things about Massaggi is that they employ body profiling to personalise the pregnancy massage based on your unique body needs.
 This allows them to identify and focus on hotspots that need special attention.
-For example, they can employ body-profiling to learn more about your current muscular state and devise a massage plan based on the muscle’s condition.
+For example, they can employ body profiling to learn more about your current muscular state and devise a massage plan based on the muscle’s condition.

 Great for:

-• Body profiling.
-Body profiling lets your massage therapist at Massaggi give you an entirely customized prenatal massage based on your specific body needs.
+- Body profiling lets your massage therapist at Massaggi customise your prenatal massage based on your specific body needs.

 Cost: 60 mins/£80